uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 <img src="/public/images/analytics/regularized_regression/unnamed-chunk-16-1.svg" style="display: block; margin: auto;" />

-As before, we can extract our minimum and one standard error MSE and $\lambda$ values.
+As before, we can extract our minimum and one standard error MSE and $$\lambda$$ values.

 ```r